Frequently Asked Questions

 What safety measures are in place in RTN branches?

 We have invested in everyone’s safety and have made several physical changes in our branches.
-Plexiglass dividers have been installed, and signs and decals are in place to assist with maintaining social distancing and to help with wayfinding and traffic flow.
-Branches are disinfected regularly by a professional cleaning service, ATMs are sanitized throughout each day and we have hand sanitizers are available.
+Plexiglass dividers have been installed, branches are disinfected regularly by a professional cleaning service and hand sanitizers are available.

 What are the safety guidelines for RTN employees?

 Masks currently are required for everyone who visits our Brookline branch.
 Some RTN employees continue to work from home to provide greater space for social distancing.

 Are there other guidelines for members to come into branches?

 For the safety of our staff and all our members, we ask that you refrain from entering our branches if any of the following apply: